You are here

 A

 The maximum displacement of a wave* form measured relative to the resting position of the medium through which the wave is moving.
-The amplitude* of a wave is measured in the orientation of particle movement.
-In longitudinal waves the amplitude is measured in the same orientation as energy propagation.
-For transverse waves, it is measured perpendicular to energy propagation.
+Amplitude* is measured in the orientation of particle movement.
+In longitudinal waves the motion is in the same orientation as energy propagation.
+In transverse waves, it is perpendicular to energy propagation.

-Physical waves are often described using wave height instead of amplitude.
-A wave's height is equal to 2 times its amplitude.
+Physical wave*s: displacement of physical waves Physical waves is often described using wave height instead of amplitude.
+A wave's height is equal to two times its amplitude.

 The angle formed between a reflected light ray and a line normal* to the point where the light ray hit the surface it is reflecting off of.